South Korea's Political Crisis: What Could Happen Next?

 But the acting president has already faced severe backlash from his party for appointing two new justices to fill three vacancies on the Constitutional Court.

-That decision has increased the likelihood of the court upholding Yoon's impeachment -- with at least six out of eight justices needed to back the decision.
+That decision has increased the likelihood of the court upholding Yoon's impeachment, with at least six out of eight needed to back the decision.

-Choi's short-lived predecessor in the role of acting president and prime minister, Han Duck-soo, was impeached by lawmakers after he refused a key opposition demand to install three more judges at the Constitutional Court, viewed as impeding Yoon's potential removal from office.
+Choi's short-lived predecessor in the role of acting president and prime minister, Han Duck-soo, was impeached by lawmakers who argued he refused a key opposition demand to install three extra judges at the Constitutional Court, viewed as impeding Yoon's potential removal from office.

 South Korea's Constitutional Court has up to 180 days to determine whether to dismiss Yoon as president or restore his powers.